moodyknurd/telemood/README.md

 I wrote this to automate:

-* Blocks on DMs (since Telegram doesn't have a native implementation for blocking private messages and I'm only on there for groups anymore)
+* Blocking on DMs (since Telegram doesn't have a native implementation for blocking private messages and I'm only on there for groups anymore)

-* Adds music notes to my name while I'm listening to a song (uses the `lastfm` telegram bot to check if I'm currently listening to something each time I come online) (plan to migrate this to listenbrainz if and when I can)
+* Adding music notes to my name while I'm listening to a song (uses the `lastfm` telegram bot to check if I'm currently listening to something each time I come online) (plan to migrate this to listenbrainz if and when I can)

 I've used [Pyrogram](https://github.com/pyrogram/pyrogram) for this, with some additional digging into raw updates to